USEPA/CMAQ/UTIL/chemmech/README.md

         <R348> CH3CO3 + NO2 = PAN           %4 # KFPAN;
         <R721> PAN          = CH3CO3 + NO2  %4 # KBPAN;

-## Compiling and debugging CHEMMECH <a name="Compiling and debugging CHEMMECH"></a>
+## Debugging CHEMMECH <a name="Debugging CHEMMECH"></a>

-Two methods exist for building CHEMMECH.
-The method to use depends on the FORTRAN compiler that will be used.
-If the Intel (ntel), Portland (pgi) or GCC (gcc) compilers are available, the first and standard method executes the bldit_CHEMMECH.csh script after changing the script‚Äôs $compiler variable to one of the three options.
-If none of these compilers are to be used, the user has to modify src/Makefile to use the intended compiler and create CHEMMECH using the make command.
-As implied by the compilers available in the bldit script, CHEMMECH has been tested with each to verify consistent results between compilers.
-The current Makefile includes the debug flags in the compilers options so the user can identify the cause and location when CHEMMECH crashes.
-Crashes occur the mech.def contains information that exceeds the parameters defining array dimensions.
-The src/MECHANISM_PARMS.f file defines these parameters.
-The user can change many of the parameters then rebuild CHEMMECH so the utility fits the application.
-Table 3 lists the parameter and state whether user should change their values.
+CHEMMECH's Makefile includes debug flags in the compiler option so the user can identify the cause and location when CHEMMECH crashes.
+Crashes often occur if the mech.def contains information exceeding the parameters defining array dimensions.
+The UTIL/chemmech/src/MECHANISM_PARMS.f file defines these parameters.
+The user can change many of the parameters then re-compiled CHEMMECH via the Makefile under build directory so the CHEMMECH fits the application.
+Table 3 lists the parameters.

 <center> Table 3.
 Limits placed on a Mechanism Definitions File </center>